vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/download-artifact-lab.md

 ## Introduction

-In this lab, you will learn how to upload and download artifacts in GitHub Actions workflow.
+In this lab, you will learn how to upload and download artifact in GitHub Actions workflow.
 You will create a simple workflow that builds a .NET Core application and uploads the build artifact to GitHub.
 You will then extend the workflow to download the artifact and display the contents.

 > Duration: 20-30 minutes